Anxiety In Dogs

 It’s crucial that your dog understands that you are the alpha male or pack leader in the household and learns to respect and trust you.
-A fixed schedule for feeding, walking, playtime, leaving the house, coming home, and more helps your dog understand what to expect.
+A regular routine for feeding, exercise, play, leaving and returning home and more regular activities helps your dog understand what to expect.
 Set rules and consistency will reduce anxiety and stress.

 Dogs are excellent at picking up on the energy of people around them and will be sensitive to what you are feeling.
-If you get stressed or anxious, your pet will pick up on that energy immediately and become anxious himself.
+If you get stressed or anxious, your dog will pick up on that energy immediately and become anxious himself.
 However, their anxiety will be amplified a hundred times more!
 Therefore, it is important for us to stay calm and in control.
 Desensitization exercises and a fixed calm routine work best.
-Creating a calm and regulated environment for an anxious dog is important.
+Creating a calm and regulated environment to combat the anxiety in your dog is important.

 A great way to calm and bond with an anxious dog is through massage.
-It’s also a great way to check for potential health problems.
-We all love a good massage, and dogs are no exception.
-Using long, slow gentle strokes all over the body can calm your dog and make him feel relaxed and feel comfortable.
+Its also a great way to check for potential health problems.
+We all love a good massage and dogs are no exception.
+Using long, slow gentle strokes all over the body can calm your dog and make him feel relaxed and comfortable.
 Regular massage can help by:

 - Reducing anxiety